libvips/nip2-extras/README.md

 To see or add to the current functions click on **Toolkits**, in the menu bar at the top of the nip2 window, and then **Edit** from the list of options.

-## Add from existing def file
+## Adding Tools from existing def file
 If you have downloaded or created a new **def** file they can be loaded straight into nip2.
 * Open up the Toolkits window from the main window menus: **Toolkits > Edit**
 * In the Toolkits window open the new **def** file: **File > Open Toolkits**
 * Browse to find you file and then click **Open**
 * The new functions included in your selected **def** file will then be added to your **Toolkits** list.
 ### Saving your new loaded Toolkit
-In order for nip2 to know to cintinue to load your new **def** file it needs to be saved in a specific **start** folder.
+In order for nip2 to know to continue to load your new **def** file it needs to be saved in a specific **start** folder.
 * In the Toolkits window click on the name of your new **Toolkit** to select it.
 * Then save it using: **File > Save Toolkits as**
 * Navigate to your default nip2 **start** folder (see below) and then click **Save**
 #### nip2 **start** folders
-A new nip2 **start** folder is created everytime you install an new version of nip2 and will automatically be given the name **.nip2-X.X.X** with X.X.X replaced with the soecific version number of the software you have installed.
+A new nip2 **start** folder is created every time you install an new version of nip2 and will automatically be given the name **.nip2-X.X.X** with X.X.X replaced with the specific version number of the software you have installed.
 The location of the **start** folder is different depending on which OS you are using, please consult the [nip2 documentation](https://github.com/libvips/nip2#documentation) for details.
 The default locations for each of the main OSs is given below:
   * Linux: /home/USERNAME/.nip2-X.X.X/start
   * Windows 10: C:\Users\USERNAME\AppData\Roaming\nip2-8.7.0\start
   * Mac: *TBC*

 Please note an easy way to find the location of your **start** folder is by selecting any of the original **Toolkits**, such as **Colour** and then using **File > Save Toolkits as**.
-WHen the save window opens the default save location will be your **start** folder.
+When the save window opens the default save location will be your **start** folder.
 Just take note of the location, click **Cancel** and then try saving your new **Toolkit** again.

 ## Adding now Toolkits/Tools manually